 - Lorde, Audre, 1984, Sister Outsider: Essays and Speeches, Trumansburg, NY: Crossing Press.

 - MacKinnon, Catherine, 1987, Feminism Unmodified, Cambridge, MA: Harvard University Press.

 - Marks, Elaine and Isabelle De Courtivron (eds.), 1981, New French Feminisms: An Anthology, New York: Schocken Books.

-- Meyers, Diana Tietjens, and Louise Antony (eds.), 1993, “Symposium: Doing Philosophy as a Feminist” (Margaret Atherton, H. E. Baber, Patrice Diquinizio), American Philosophical Association Newsletter on Feminism and Philosophy 92(2).
+- Meyers, Diana Tietjens, and Louise Antony (eds.), 1993, “Symposium: Doing Philosophy as a Feminist” (Margaret Atherton, H. E. Baber, Patrice Diquinizio), American Philosophical Association Newsletter on Feminism and Philosophy 92(2): 44–53.

-- Moulton, Janice, 1993, “A Paradigm of Philosophy: The Adversary Method”, Discovering Reality, S. Harding and M. B. Hintikka (eds.), Hingham, MA: D. Reidel, 149–164.
+- Moulton, Janice, 1983, “A Paradigm of Philosophy: The Adversary Method”, in Harding and Hintikka 1983: 149–164.

 - –––, 1996, “Who Knows?
 What Can They Know?
-And When?”
-Women, Knowledge and Reality, 2nd ed., A. Garry and M. Pearsall (eds.), New York: Routledge, 286–297.
+And When?” in Garry and Pearsall 1996: 286–297.